SGNovice/Disease-detection-using-chest-xrays/README.md

 Effusion | 80%
 No Finding | 66%

-_**So based on the above results, the most accurate model is *AURORA* which use densenet161, beta-mish and Mila as its activation function helping us to achieve an accuracy of 82.3%.**_
+### *Model 6:* ATLAS: resNext50, traditional ReLU + Softmax combination --> accuracy 47%
+We trained and tested resNext50 with traditional ReLU and Softmax activations on classifying Cardiomegaly, Effusion, and No-Finding, irrespective of X-ray position.

+Evidently, our most accurate model was *AURORA*, achieving an accuracy of 82.3%, on PA images for Effusion and Healthy X-rays(No-finding), and AP+PA images for cardiomegaly.

 ## Discussion
 We ran into significant difficulties in our attempt to find a working approach towards processing the Chest X-Ray dataset and training a successful deep learning model.
 While many factors can be taken into account for this complication, the root cause can be traced back to the original dataset itself, which contains many imperfections and deficiencies that posed numerous challenges for the Data Acquisition, Pre-processing and Modelling teams alike.